ruoranepi/blog/content/Research.md

 As part of my doctoral thesis, I'm developing tools that could inform tuberculosis contact investigation and preventive therapy for pulmonary TB patients and their contacts in Lima, Peru with [Prof. Megan Murray](http://ghsm.hms.harvard.edu/person/faculty/megan-murray).

-- Some preliminary results were presented on the [16th Annual Jonathan Freeman Symposium on Infectious Disease Epidemiology](https://www.hsph.harvard.edu/idepi/httpccdd-hsph-harvard-edueventsid-epi-spring-seminar-series-starts-in-feb/) on Apr 27, 2018.
+- Some preliminary results were presented on the [16th Annual Jonathan Freeman Symposium on Infectious Disease Epidemiology](https://www.hsph.harvard.edu/idepi/httpccdd-hsph-harvard-edueventsid-epi-spring-seminar-series-starts-in-feb/) on Apr 27, 2018, and the [49th Union World Conference on Lung Health](2018/10/23/poster-video-at-tbscience2018/).

 ### Nutrition intervention in China